Richard Fairgray: Career

-Richard's works are best known in New Zealand and Australia where he has over 200 published titles.
+Fairgray's works are best known in New Zealand and Australia where he has over 200 published titles.
 His comic series Blastosaurus (2008) became widely known in New Zealand when it was launched as the first locally produced monthly comic title.
 His picture books for children have been published all over the world by multiple publishers including Scholastic, Penguin/Random House and Sky Pony Press.

-Richard was born in Auckland New Zealand and lived there until he was 31, with brief stints in Australia in his early 20s.
+Fairgray was born in Auckland, New Zealand, and lived there until he was 31, with brief stints in Australia in his early 20s.
 His mother was a high school teacher.
-Richard learnt to read and write by the time he was 3 and immediately began making books in his spare time.
+Fairgray learnt to read and write by the time he was 3 and immediately began making books in his spare time.

-When Richard was seven he wrote his first comic book.
+When Fairgray was seven he wrote his first comic book.
 Once again it featured a ghost being lonely and sad, but this time it was an original character – Ghost Ghost.
-Richard completed the book and had it photocopied at his school library, and sold at a school athletics day.
-Over the next decade Richard continued to produce comics, but rarely released any of them.
+Fairgray completed the book and had it photocopied at his school library, and sold at a school athletics day.
+Over the next decade Fairgray continued to produce comics, but rarely released any of them.

-In 2001 Richard was part of the inaugural Class Comedians program as part of the NZ International Comedy Festival.
-Richard had never performed stand up before, but found his dry sense of humor and flat performance worked far better on stage than it did in person.
+In 2001 Fairgray was part of the inaugural Class Comedians program as part of the NZ International Comedy Festival.
+Fairgray had never performed stand up before, but found his dry sense of humor and flat performance worked far better on stage than it did in person.
 He won one of the awards from the program and went on to perform stand up semi regularly through college, appearing occasionally on TV and being featured in a documentary focused on how terrible the quality of comedy had become in New Zealand.

-It was through this that Richard was able to take his comic production to the next level, using his minor fame to get sponsorship and sell advertising in his books, allowing him to go suddenly from print runs of a few hundred to a few thousand.
-It was in 2002 that Richard first started selling his books at the Armageddon Expo.
+It was through this that Fairgray was able to take his comic production to the next level, using his minor fame to get sponsorship and sell advertising in his books, allowing him to go suddenly from print runs of a few hundred to a few thousand.
+It was in 2002 that Fairgray first started selling his books at the Armageddon Expo.